Five of the best pumpkin spice groceries to try this fall! They’re healthy too! Grab them while you can before they’re gone!

 1. Pumpkin Spice Snack Bars

-Kind bars, RxBars and Larabars are 3 of my favorite snack bars to begin with… now they have pumpkin spice flavor!
+Kind bars, RxBars and Larabars are 3 of my favorite snack bars and now they have pumpkin spice flavor!
 Yum!
 I’m absolutely loving the Caramel Almond Pumpkin Spice Kind Bar the most!
 I discovered them on Amazon (haven’t found them in stores) and purchased a box of 12 to get us through the season.
 Click here for my affiliate link. $1.40 per bar, 200 calories, 5 g of sugar, 4 g of protein and real ingredients you can pronounce.
 They are delicious!

 You should be able to find the Pumpkin Pie Larabar and the Pumpkin Spice RxBar at Target, Walmart, Whole Foods, and Trader Joe’s.
 I picked up my RxBar for $2.00 and my Larabar for $2.50 at Whole Foods.